AriesLL/CS259-GATK-Guide/README.md

 *export SPARK_WORKER_DIR=/w/tempcs259/${seasID}/SPARK_TMP/*

 this will setup temporary files directory when running Spark applications.
-Now it is in the CS259 temporary directory.
+Now it is in your CS259 temporary directory.

 *Make sure you already mkdir /w/tempcs259/${seasID}/SPARK_TMP*